Products get free shipping over $75, or $6 flat rate across Canada!

 Depending on what is being treated, we may recommend repeating the chemical peel process every 4 – 6 weeks, initially, for best results.
 For example, if you have bad acne scars, you may need a series of treatments scheduled more closely together (we will give our best estimate on this when we see you in person for a consultation).

-For a general beauty treatment, however, chemical peels once every 6 months or so may be enough for you.
+For a general beauty treatment, getting a chemical peel twice a year may be enough for you.

 For regular upkeep, the HydraFacial™ procedure, with mild chemical additives and nutrients, can be done monthly.